Lewis-Ho/nuggetServer/README.md

 Go to AWS -> EC2 -> Instance -> Security Groups -> Choose the security group -> inbound edit -> Choose SSH and add your IP

 If you need direct read/write to RDS you will need to do the same thing for AWS RDS, instead you choose TCP, port 3306, your IP

+### 6. To debug, you will need to ssh to instance.
+PM2 instruction is required to restart server.
+Contact admin for ssh pem.